 Many investors have learned over the years what to look for in an investment purchase.
-These buyers tend to have a plan for what items they plan to fix or replace after purchasing, but they often still want the added assurance that a professional inspection provides.
+These buyers tend to have a plan for what items they want to fix or replace after purchasing the home, but they often still want the added assurance that a professional inspection provides.

 If you are an investment buyer and do not need all of the detail that comes with a standard home inspection, there is now an alternative for you.

 The "Investor Inspection" is an abbreviated inspection that focuses on major items only.
 You still get a written report, but it is shorter and also costs less.
 A typical investor inspection will focus on:

 - water leaks and other obvious plumbing issues